Josh Zitomer and his company, PhysicalFix faced a couple of challenges.

 Second, his company, PhysicalFix, lacked relevance and visual continuity.
 It had been created mainly as an online training program which had been defunct for a number of years by the time we met.
 In short, neither had any semblance of a cohesive brand.

-In addition, one of the hurdles personal trainers have faced is the notion that they lack intelligence.
+In addition, one of the hurdles personal trainers have faced is the misconception that they lack intelligence.
 Josh wanted to make sure his brand would overcome this.
 He himself holds a degree and several certifications that clearly establish him as a highly educated and qualified expert in his field.
 And because he has put his own body through rigorous testing, he adds personal experience as well.

-We kicked off the branding process with a discovery session called the "Beast Within".
+We kicked off the branding process with a breakthrough session called the "Beast Within".
 It's an intense two-hour interview to get right to the heart of what makes Josh who he is, and ultimately, his brand.
 The results of this session yielded insights into the following:

 • Vision, which is what Josh sees for the fitness industry and his place in it.